pixelspark/catena/Documentation/Implementation.md

 ## Metadata

-Catena provides an ordinary SQL database.
-The following system tables are defined and visible to clients:

-* _grants_: holds information about database privileges (see 'authentication' below).

-These tables are created and maintained 'on chain' (that is, the CREATE statement for it is included in the blockchain).
-They are also subject to the privilege system.

-### Internal metadata tables

 Internally, Catena stores metadata in the following tables that are *not* visible to (nor modifyable by) clients:

 * __info_: holds information about the current block hash and index.
 When a block transaction is executed, this contains information on the *last* block processed (i.e. not the block the transaction is part of)
 * __blocks_: holds an archive of all blocks in the chain.
 * __users_: holds the transaction counter for each transaction invoker public key (SHA-256 hashed)
+* _grants_: holds information about database privileges (see 'authentication' below).
+* _databases_: holds information about the existing databases and the hashed public keys of their owners

 ## Authentication